gabeneslin/projecteuler/README.md

 The goal of projecteuler was to help me learn to code in R (back in 2016) by writing functions from the ground up to solve Project Euler problems.
-I have since revised some of the functions.
+I have since revised some of the functions and combined them together into a package for my personal use.

 ## Installation